SebastianFia/PARCO-Computing-2026--244231-/readme.md

 ### Experiments Setup
 Whichever method you chose, first make sure to follow this setup instructions:

-0. If you are running from the interactive session of an hpc cluster, first make sure to load the necessary modules:
+0. If you are running from the **interactive session of an hpc cluster**, first make sure to load the necessary modules:
     ```
     module load gcc91
     module load python-3.7.2